-i am a linguist and a phonetician at the unversity of california at berkeley. my affiliation at uc.berkeley is with the department of linguistics and i serve as the director of the uc.berkeley phonology lab.
+i am a linguist and a phonetician at the university of california at berkeley. my affiliation at uc.berkeley is with the department of linguistics and i serve as the director of the uc.berkeley phonetics and phonology lab (the Phonlab).

 before coming to berkeley i earned a phd from ohio.state.univerity. then i had a post-doctoral fellowship at indiana.university, and another post-doctoral fellowship at UCLA. after my post-docs i had a research professorship at the university.of.alabama medical school in birmingham.alabama for one year and then taught for 10 years back at my alma mater ohio.state.university. in 2005 i joined the linguistics faculty at uc.berkeley as a full professor.

 the main ideas that i pursue in my research center around the nature of phonetic knowledge. i am a proponent of the idea that phonetic knowledge is best thought of as inclusive of all of one's experiences as a speaker or hearer. i have implemented this conception of phonetic knowledge in exemplar-based models and find that this style of modeling - in which, no processes of abstraction remove gradient information from memory - provide a better fit to the behavior of listeners.